Lafia: Temperature

-From January through April, Lafia endures a hot season with daily highs typically exceeding 94°F. The hottest month is March, which averages highs of 97°F and lows of 75°F. Highs below 86°F are experienced for 4.0 months during the chilly season.
-The coldest month is December, which has highs of 90°F and lows of 65°F.
+From January through April, Lafia endures a hot season with daily highs typically exceeding 94 °F. The hottest month is March, which averages highs of 97 °F and lows of 75 °F. Highs below 30 °C are experienced for 4.0 months during the chilly season.
+The coldest month is December, which has highs of 90 °F and lows of 65 °F.

 Growing Period

-In Lafia, the term "growing season" refers to the longest stretch of time of the year during which temperatures are not below freezing (32°F).
-With a base of 50°F and a top of 86°F, growing degree days are a measurement of yearly heat accumulation used to forecast plant and animal development.
+In Lafia, the term "growing season" refers to the longest stretch of time of the year during which temperatures are not below freezing (0 C).
+With a base of 10 °C and a top of 30 °C, growing degree days are a measurement of yearly heat accumulation used to forecast plant and animal development.

+Temperatures in Lafia are sufficiently warm year round that it is not entirely meaningful to discuss the growing season in these terms.